cap76/intro-machine-learning-2019B/docs/04-nearest-neighbours.md

 <div class="figure" style="text-align: center">
 <img src="images/knn_classification.svg" alt="Illustration of _k_-nn classification.
 In this example we have two classes: blue squares and red triangles.
 The green circle represents a test object.
 If k=3 (solid line circle) the test object is assigned to the red triangle class.
 If k=5 the test object is assigned to the blue square class.
 By Antti Ajanki AnAj - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=2170282" width="75%" />
-<p class="caption">(\#fig:knnClassification)Illustration of _k_-nn classification.
+<p class="caption">Illustration of _k_-nn classification.
 In this example we have two classes: blue squares and red triangles.
 The green circle represents a test object.
 If k=3 (solid line circle) the test object is assigned to the red triangle class.
 If k=5 the test object is assigned to the blue square class.
 By Antti Ajanki AnAj - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=2170282</p>
 </div>

 A basic implementation of _k_-NN regression would calculate the average of the numerical outcome of the _k_ nearest neighbours.